fsoubes/FilterRank/doc/rank_filters2.md

 	    sum += pixels[x + y*w];
 	    (x==0) ? output.pixelData[x+y*w] = sum:output.pixelData[x+y*w] = output.pixelData[(x-1)+y*w] + sum;

 Afterwards a better functional method was proposed by J.C Taveau using a reduce with the use of an accumulator in order to compute the summed-area table, this method is used in the implementation of the variance filter.
-This method act like the Smith-Waterman algorithm[Fig. x] using the accumulator for a size equal to the width and the previous computed integral to compute the integral.
+This method act like the Smith-Waterman algorithm[Fig. 4] using the accumulator for a size equal to the width and the previous computed integral to compute the integral.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Smith-Waterman-Algorithm-Scoring-2.png)
 #### Fig 4.
 Simplified Smith–Waterman algorithm when linear gap penalty function is used